 The Life Sciences Law Review: Argentina

 The pharmaceutical industry continues to be a highly regulated sector that has a very important presence in Argentina.
-Its financial results are highly affected by the influence of agreements entered into with social security organisations – mainly the social security organisation that covers retired people – and private health insurance companies.
-These organisations agree on coverage that favours its affiliates regarding prices from laboratories, wholesalers and pharmacies.
-Despite the fact that these kinds of agreements continue to be in place, there have been changes in the financial politics these organisations have, owing to the fact that they are now calling for bids and joint purchases of certain products – mainly those related to oncologic and special treatment prognosis, which are usually the most expensive products.
+Its financial results are highly affected by the influence of agreements entered into with social security organisations – mainly the social security organisation that covers retired people – and private health insurance companies and 2021 has been no exception to this.
+These organisations agree on covering a part of the price fixed for the sale of products in pharmacies.
+On their side, all pharmacies agree on selling the products with the agreed discounts.
+Despite the fact that these kinds of agreements continue to be in place, due to continuing renegotiations, there have been changes in the financial politics because public social security organisations are now calling for bids and joint purchases of certain products – mainly those related to oncologic and special treatment prognosis, which are usually the most expensive products.

 The patentability of pharmaceuticals continues to be the main issue affecting the industry and is a source of never-ending discussions related to the extension of the novelty requirement that a product or procedure should have to determine its eligibility for a patent.
 The 2012 joint resolutions of the Ministry of Industry 118/2012, the Ministry of Health 546/2012 and the Patent Office 107/2012 add requirements to obtain the patentability of pharmaceutical products.
 Said regulation is still being challenged through the lawsuit triggered by several companies, which has been ongoing since August 2013.
 This major lawsuit has not even reached the stage in which evidence has been produced, given the fact that it was always a window to carry on negotiations related to patentability being allowed to state that the mentioned joint resolution was never consented.